Hias33/Random_Word_Api/README.md

 # Random_Word_Api
 A random word api just for local use.
-Contact me for info
+Contact me for info about the database!